 It will no doubt readily occur to the House, that a very small part of the excess which has been stated is a real surplus of income.
-There remain to be satisfied numerous objects of expenditure, charged upon the fund by the appropriations which have been made, that cannot fail ultimately to exhaust it, probably within four or five hundred thousand dollars, which will be embraced in the appropriations for the service of the year one thousand seven hundred and ninety-three.
-A further explanation on this point is reserved for future communication.
+There remain to be satisfied numerous

 A due comprehension of the statements now presented must obviate every idea of a balance unaccounted for, in whatever sense the allegation may have been intended to be made.